hgamiel/PoemsFromAtrus/README.md

 This is a side project I started to help with learning Python since I'm a C++ gal.
 Please be forgiving. :)

 ## Instructions
-1. Run "python atrus.py" via the command line.
+1. Run `python atrus.py` via the command line.
 (Make sure you have Python installed!)
 2. A "poem" is spit out in the console and into the output.txt file.
 3. If you have Twitter API information, store it in a text file called "creds.txt" in the same directory as the script.
 The poem generated will be automatically tweeted.
 Store the information in the following order, each separated by a single newline: `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN_KEY`, `ACCESS_TOKEN_SECRET`.
 I use [TwitterAPI for Python](https://github.com/geduldig/TwitterAPI), which you will need to install via `pip install TwitterAPI`.
 4. That is all!